isc-projects/bind9/doc/dnssec-guide/signing.rst

 also generates a plain text file ``/etc/bind/db/example.com.signed.db``, which you can verify for correctness.

-Finally, you'll need to update ``named.conf`` to load the signed version of the zone, which looks something like this:
+Finally, ``named.conf`` needs to be updated to load the signed version of the zone, which looks something like this:

 ::